IBM/openshift-mongodb-enterprise-operator-example/README.md

 oc create secret generic example-mongo-cert --from-file=example-mongo-0-pem --from-file=example-mongo-1-pem --from-file=example-mongo-2-pem
 ```

-You also need to create a config map of you custom CA certificate.
+You also need to create a config map of your custom CA certificate.
 You can use the `ca.crt` file that you created:

 ```
 oc create configmap custom-ca --from-file=ca-pem=ca.crt